Aniket4510/Tableau-File/README.md

 - Easy to open and explore with Tableau Public or Tableau Desktop

 ## Getting Started
-1. Download the `.twbx` file from this repository.
+1. Download the `.twb` file from this repository.
 2. Open it using **Tableau Public** or **Tableau Desktop**.
 3. Explore the sheets, dashboard, and story for insights.